fliperamos88/GetAJobly/README.md

 ## Installation

 In the server directory, provide a database URL or create a new database to sequelize in the config.js located in the config directory.
-It runs on PostgreSQL.
+This application uses PostgreSQL.

 Then, from both the server and client directory, run: